 Also avoid banning or criticising your child’s friends.
 This might have the opposite effect and make your child feel even more closely attached to those friends.

-If you’re worried about the influence of friends on your child’s behaviour, it might help to know that you influence your child’s long-term decisions, such as career choices, values and morals.
-Your child’s friends are more likely to influence short-term choices, such as appearance and interests.
+If you’re worried about the influence of friends on your child’s behaviour, it might help to know that you influence your child’s long-term decisions, like career choices, values and morals.
+Your child’s friends are more likely to influence short-term choices, like appearance and interests.

-If your child is having ongoing friendship difficulties that are causing significant distress, and aren’t changing despite your child’s best efforts, consider seeking professional advice.
+If your child is having ongoing friendship difficulties that are really upsetting him, and aren’t changing despite your child’s best efforts, consider seeking professional advice.

 Teenagers sometimes find it helpful to have someone other than a parent to talk to.
 You could try: